fkmendes/PhyloJunction/docs/source/pjdoc/index.rst

     **Figure 1.** A simple probabilistic model represented by (a) a Bayesian network, and (b) a factor graph.
     From the notation in the main text, :math:`\theta=\{sd, m\}`.
-    The dashed box is called a "plate", and for each node it envelops it denotes multiple (in this case, precisely five) i.i.d. draws.
+    The dashed box is called a "plate", and for each node it envelops it denotes multiple (in this case, precisely five) i.i.d. random variables.
     White and gray nodes denote random variables whose values we do (i.e., data) and do not know (i.e., parameters), respectively.

 If we were to pen down what this Bayesian network represents in probability terms, we would arrive at a joint density (assuming continuous variables) given by expression: